-The centerpiece is a former army barracks at 104 Montgomery Street, redesigned and upgraded by architecture firm Page & Turnbull of San Francisco, and with interior architecture and installations designed by the Rockwell Group.
-The Museum uses the building's original domestic-scale rooms to frame the story of Disney's life and incorporates a wide range of materials and technologies, from historic documents and artifacts, to listening stations and other interactive displays, to more than 200 video monitors.
-In addition to the galleries, the Museum contains a 123-seat screening facility, a learning center, a store, and a café.
+The centerpiece is a former army barrack at 104 Montgomery Street that has been renovated and upgraded by architecture firm Page & Turnbull, of San Francisco, and with interior architecture and installations designed by the Rockwell Group.
+The Museum uses the building's original domestic-scale rooms to frame the story of Disney's life and incorporates a wide range of materials and technologies, from historic documents and artifacts, to listening stations and other interactive displays.
+In addition to the galleries, the Museum contains a 114-seat screening facility, a learning center, a store, and a café.

-The Museum campus includes 122 Riley Avenue, a former gymnasium that houses the Walt Disney Family Foundation's collections and offices.
-The Riley Avenue building is the site of a 2,000 square foot hall that will be used for special programs and concerts until the special exhibition program begins in January 2012.
+The Museum campus includes a former gymnasium that houses the Walt Disney Family Foundation's collections and offices.
+The building is the site of a 2,000-square-foot hall that will be used for special programs and concerts until the special exhibition program begins in January 2012.
 A third small building in the Presidio will house the Museum's mechanical equipment.

-The Walt Disney Family Museum, L.L.C. is owned and operated by the Walt Disney Family Foundation, a nonprofit foundation.
+The Walt Disney Family Museum, L.L.C. is owned and operated by the Walt Disney Family Foundation, a non-profit foundation.
 The Museum is partially funded by California Infrastructure and Economic Development Bank revenue bonds.

-- All admission to the Museum will be by timed entry - Tickets go on sale August 1, 2009 at www.waltdisney.org
+All admission to the Museum will be by timed entry.
+Tickets available at www.waltdisney.org.

-Press contacts:
+Press contacts: Elaine Mellis / Andrea Wang The Walt Disney Family Museum 415-345-6893 / 415-345-6816 emellis@wdfmuseum.org awang@wdfmuseum.org

-Elaine Mellis The Walt Disney Family Museum 415-345-6893 emellis@wdfmuseum.org Andrew Decker / Anja Wodsak Resnicow Schroeder Associates 212-671-5160 / 212-671-5171 adecker@resnicowschroeder.com awodsak@resnicowschroeder.com
+Andrew Decker / Anja Wodsak Resnicow Schroeder Associates 212-671-5160 / 212-671-5150 adecker@resnicowschroeder.com awodsak@resnicowschroeder.com